Palacio de Carondelet: Republican era

 During the Republican era, almost all the presidents (constitutional, internees and dictators) have worked in this building, which is the seat of Government of the Republic of Ecuador.

 There have been some changes over the years, the most important in the presidencies of Gabriel García Moreno, Camilo Ponce Enríquez and Sixto Durán Ballén.

-Besides the administrative offices in the third level of the Palace, we find the presidential residence, a luxurious colonial-style apartment in which the President and his family live.
+Besides the administrative offices in the third level of the Palace, there is the presidential residence, a luxurious colonial-style apartment in which the President and his family live.

 Currently, the Presidency and Vice Presidency of the Republic and the Ministry of the Interior, occupy the Complex of Carondelet, which includes the buildings of the former Post Office (presently on Benalcázar street, between Chile and Espejo) and the Government Palace, separated by the garage.

 Opening to the public

 During the presidency of Rafael Correa, the Ecuadorian government declared the Carondelet Palace and its agencies an Ecuadorian cultural heritage, and transformed the presidential compound into a museum open to the public.

 Designated areas were organized to house objects within their cultural contexts, allotting several rooms and spaces within the palace, so as to make them publicly accessible.

-To carry out this work, Maria del Carmen Molestina, researcher, PhD in Archaeology, and former director of the Museum of the Central Bank of Ecuador, cataloged objects and identified places to exhibit the gifts that the president has received while in office.
+To carry out this work, Maria del Carmen Molestina, researcher, PhD in Archaeology, and former director of the Museum of the Central Bank of Ecuador, catalogued objects and identified places to exhibit the gifts that the president has received while in office.
 Furthermore, she located objects and antique furniture with cultural value from within the palace to be placed in the exhibition gallery.

 Under this system, it is now possible to acknowledge the cultural, historical and/or ethnographic value to presidential gifts and to identify all objects that represent and embody customs, traditions, ideologies, and forms of thinking of different Ecuadorian ethnic groups.
 Under the presidency of Lenin Moreno, the museum to the public was closed.

 Plunder of the palace

-According to the researcher, Dr. María del Carmen Molestina, it is amazing how, over the years, the Carondelet Palace has been looted.
+According to the researcher, María del Carmen Molestina, it is amazing how, over the years, the Carondelet Palace has been looted.
 Most of the furniture and items in the interior that can be seen today are new; even some of the bronze fittings from the furniture dating for the time of Garcia Moreno have been replaced by copies of gold-sprayed lead.

-The investigation, which Dr. Molestina is currently conducting, is directed at when the so-called looting began.
-The Carondelet Palace was restored during the presidency of Camilo Ponce Enriquez (1956-1960) and until the presidency of León Febres Cordero (1984-1988), all was as it should have been.
+The investigation, which Molestina is currently conducting, is directed at when the so-called looting began.
+The Carondelet Palace was restored during the presidency of Camilo Ponce Enriquez (1956–1960) and until the presidency of León Febres Cordero (1984–1988), all was as it should have been.
 From that period there is no information about the fate of much of the belongings of the Presidential Palace.

-Additionally, Molestina believes that everything was kept until the presidency of Rodrigo Borja (1988-1992) after which Sixto Durán Ballén (1992-1996) ordered a new presidential suite on the third floor of the palace.
+Additionally, Molestina believes that everything was kept until the presidency of Rodrigo Borja (1988–1992) after which Sixto Durán Ballén (1992–1996) ordered a new presidential suite on the third floor of the palace.